 *Pea Enation Mosaic virus causes "windowing" of the leaves, giving them a mosaic-like look.
 It also distorts the pods and reduces yields.

-Editor's Note: A version of this post was published in March 2015.
+Editor’s note: a version of this post was first published in 2015.